Variational Optimality of F\"ollmer Processes in Generative Diffusions: Stochastic Interpolants with a Point Source

 Given an estimated drift $\hat{b}_t$, the approximate generative diffusion is

 and $\hat{X}_1$ approximately samples from $\mu_\star$.
 Any time-discretization scheme applied to this SDE yields a practical sampling algorithm.

-Throughout the main article, we assume that the estimator $\hat{b}_t$ is globally Lipschitz in $x$ uniformly over $t \in (0, 1]$, same as $b_t$ in Theorem~\ref{thm:1:b}.
+Throughout the main article, we assume that the estimator $\hat{b}_t$ is globally Lipschitz in $x$ uniformly over $t \in (0, 1]$, matching the regularity of $b_t$ established in Theorem~\ref{thm:1:b}.
 This technical assumption is needed for our application of Girsanov's theorem later in this article.